ricardoseb/spring-ollama-chat/README.md

-# Spring AI with Ollama and Llava
+# Spring AI - Analyzes pdf files and images

 This project demonstrates the integration of Spring AI with Ollama, utilizing the Llava model for AI-powered functionalities.